epinio/epinio/docs/user/tutorials/install_epinio_customDNS.md

 ***

-###### Note The issuer `letsencrypt-production` will work only, if your custom domain, e.g. "test.example.com", is reachable from the internet.
-For test, or internal environments, where your custom domain isn't reachable from the internet, you need to choose a differen issuer.
-E.g. if you would use the custom domain "test.internal.com", `epinio install --system-domain test.internal.com` would default to the `epinio-ca` issuer.
+###### Note: The issuer `letsencrypt-production` will work only, if your custom domain, e.g. "test.example.com", is reachable from the internet.
+For test, or internal environments, where your custom domain isn't reachable from the internet, you need to choose a different issuer.
+E.g. if you would use the custom domain "test.internal.com", `epinio install --system-domain test.internal.com` will default to the `epinio-ca` issuer.

 ***